mnot/I-D/http-key/draft.md

 ~~~

 indicates that the "Bar" header's field value should be segmented into groups of 5.
 Thus, the
-following field values would be considered the same:
+following field values would be considered the same (because, divided by 5, they all result in 1):

 ~~~
 Bar: 1